Background on Data | Federal | DOC | County Jails | ICE | Juvenile | Resources

 Data suggests that positive cases began to indicate a plateau in mid-April; at which point, over 120 prisoners (10% of the total population) and 75 staff had tested positive, and six prisoners had died.
 However, by May 5th, the number of incarcerated people who had died at Stateville reached 12 (11 confirmed through IDOC and activists reported a 12th not yet included in official data).
 The below chart is from Uptown Peoples Law Center and helps visual the spread of COVID-19 at Stateville.

-Correctional Officers who volunteered to help fill shifts at the hard hit Stateville facility are complaining about not receiving testing upon returning to their normal facilities and not receiving pay they were promised.
+Correctional Officers who volunteered to help fill shifts at the hard hit Stateville facility complained about not receiving testing upon returning to their normal facilities and not receiving pay they were promised.

 The prisoners’ rights advocacy community in Illinois has been a key part of alerting the public and demanding policy changes.
 An early alert was issued on March 12, when the Illinois Coalition for Higher Education in Prison called for “a review of all people in Illinois prisons and jails who are elderly or infirm, with an eye toward providing medical furloughs or compassionate release to as many of them as possible.”
 A class action lawsuit was filed on April 2, 2020, and demanded that prisoners be released.
 Those involved included the Loevy & Loevy law firm, the Uptown People’s Law Center, the Roderick and Solange MacArthur Justice Center, Black Lives Matter Chicago, the Chicago Torture Justice Center, the Community Justice & Civil Rights Clinic at the Northwestern Pritzker School of Law, the Illinois Prison Project and Equip for Equality.